whytekieran/Data-Representation-Project/README.md

 The following URL provides a list of all the Galway parks in a general area.
 People dont always know the names of their specific sourrounding areas.
 This allows for a general search.

 **_THE URL:_** *```http://galwayparks.com/area/[:area]```* </br>
-The (area) represents the part of the URL being replaced depending on which area is provided.
+The [:area] represents the part of the URL being replaced depending on which area is provided.

 **_METHOD:_** GET (The HTTP GET method is used for retrieving this information)